ErmacMKIII/DemolitionSynergyLight/README.md

 In order to build the project you are gonna need NetBeans IDE 8.2 (or later) and following libraries:

 1. LWJGL 3.3.1 with JOML 1.10.4,
-2. PNGDecoder (for loading PNG images),
-3. Jorbis OGG Decoder (for OGG audio files),
+2. Jorbis OGG Decoder (for OGG audio files),
-4. GapList & BigList (for Block lists),
+3. GapList & BigList (for Block lists),
-5. Apache logger (Log4J).
+4. Apache logger (Log4J).

 Please download them from: https://www.mediafire.com/folder/4s73lh2imzew1/LIBS_March06_2022